breez/breez-sdk-liquid-docs/src/guide/lnurl_pay_service.md

 To interact with the SDK, the service uses a simple protocol over push notifications:
 * The service sends a push notification to the user's mobile app with the LNURL-Pay request and a reply URL.
 * The app responds to reply URL with the required data.
-* The data is forwarded from the service to the payer.
+* The service forwards the data to the payer.

 ## General workflow
-The following workflow is application specific and the steps detailed below refer to the c-breez wallet implementation which requires running <b>[breez-lnurl](https://github.com/breez/breez-lnurl) </b>service.
+The following workflow is application specific and the steps detailed below refer to the misty-breez wallet implementation which requires running <b>[breez-lnurl](https://github.com/breez/breez-lnurl) </b>service.

 ![pay](https://github.com/breez/breez-sdk-docs/assets/5394889/ef0a3111-3604-4789-89c6-23adbd7e5d52)